okfn/opendefinition/source/open-definition-dev.markdown

 carry a different name or version number from the original work, or otherwise indicate what changes have been made.

-(TODO: Consider broadening in line with recent CC versions.)
+*TODO*: Consider broadening in line with recent CC versions.

 ### 12. Access and Restrictions

 The **license** may require the work to be available in a conveniently